MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

 1. Click **Next: Monitoring >**, on the **Monitoring** tab of the **Create Kubernetes cluster** blade, set **Enable container monitoring** to **No**, click **Review + create** and then click **Create**.

-    >**Note**: In production scenarios, you would want to enable montioring.
+    >**Note**: In production scenarios, you would want to enable monitoring.
 Monitoring is disabled in this case since it is not covered in the lab.

     >**Note**: Wait for the deployment to complete.
 This should take about 10 minutes.